 Therefore be patient, brethren, until the coming of the Lord The farmer waits for the precious produce of the soil, being patient about it, until it gets the early and late rains.James 5:7(NASB)

-Throughout his writing we see much colourful language and descriptive metaphors and similes.
-An unstable, double-minded man is likened to surf of the sea, which is driven and tossed by the wind.
-He uses the great patriarch Abraham, and Rahab the gentile prostitute, to illustrate the importance of faith in action... and contrasts a wealthy man, dressed in fine clothes and wearing a golden ring with a poor man, clad in dirty clothes - to emphasise the evils of prejudice and the need for impartiality.
+Throughout his writing, we see much colourful language and many descriptive metaphors and similes.
+An unstable, double-minded man is likened to surf of the sea which is driven and tossed by the wind.
+He uses the great patriarch Abraham and Rahab the Gentile prostitute, to illustrate the importance of faith in action... and contrasts a wealthy man, dressed in fine clothes and wearing a golden ring with a poor man, clad in dirty clothes - to emphasise the evils of prejudice and the need for impartiality.

-Heavenly Father, I pray that I may be patient in every circumstance of life and develop the patient endurance that perfects our faith - through the trials we face and the way we live.
+Heavenly Father, I pray that I would develop the patient endurance that perfects my faith, through the trials I face and the way I live.
 Keep me from developing a worldly perspective and wrong values and help me to be like the farmer who waits for the precious produce of the soil to bring forth its fruit in due season.
-Keep me from doubt and uncertainty and help me trust You in all things, and to finish the good work You started in each our lives.
-Thank You in Jesus' name, AMEN.
+Help me to trust You in all things and to finish the good work You started in my life.
+In Jesus' name, AMEN.